This is pretty much the original framed shot. I cropped in a little bit, but this is all of the hummer the photo captured.

 “No, I can’t.”

-As I approached his casket, I noticed Nathan was wearing a trendy rubber bracelet imprinted with the words “CLASS OF 2013.”
+As I approached Nathan's casket, I noticed he was wearing a trendy rubber bracelet imprinted with the words “CLASS OF 2013.”

 I hugged Shari and gave her my condolences.